-+ The Medicaid Expansions of 2014 Increased Overall and Early Stage Cancer Diagnoses (with John Cawley, Kosali Simon, and Lindsay Sabik, forthcoming in American Journal of Public Health)
++ The Medicaid Expansions of 2014 Increased Overall and Early Stage Cancer Diagnoses (with John Cawley, Kosali Simon, and Lindsay Sabik, American Journal of Public Health)

 Objectives: To determine whether the 2014 Medicaid expansions facilitated by the Affordable Care Act (ACA) impacted early cancer diagnosis for non-elderly adults.
 Methods: Using SEER Cancer Registry data from 2010 through 2014, we estimated a difference-in-differences model of cancer diagnosis rates, both overall and by stage, comparing changes in county-level diagnosis rates in states that expanded Medicaid in 2014 to those that did not expand Medicaid.
 Results: Among the 611 counties in this study, overall cancer diagnoses increased by 8.0 per 100,000 population (95% CI, 0.3 to 15.6) or 3.4%.
 Early stage diagnoses increased by 9.0 per 100,000 population (95% CI, 3.2 to 14.8) or 6.4%.
 Late stage diagnoses did not change significantly.
 Conclusions: In their first year, Medicaid expansions were associated with an increase in cancer diagnosis, particularly at the early stage.
 Public Health Implications: Expanding public health insurance may be an avenue for improving cancer detection, which is associated with improved patient outcomes, including reduced mortality.